-I am frequently asked whether a strategic plan really makes a difference in firm performance.
+I am frequently asked whether a strategic plan really makes a difference in law firm performance.
 As I have encountered many firms without strategic plans who have achieved high levels of success, this is a fair question.

-The reality is that the survival instincts and talents of the partners in many firms are the primary drivers of their success.
+The reality is that the survival instincts and talents of the partners in many law firms are the primary drivers of their success.
 These firms operate at very high energy levels, emphasize clients and cases, and measure success in mostly economic terms.

-As firms mature, however, it becomes more difficult to compete using a two dimensional approach.
-To be consistent winners, firms need a strategy to identify opportunities that allows for real growth in capacity and capability.
+As law firms mature, however, it becomes more difficult to compete using a two dimensional approach.
+To be consistent winners, law firms need a strategy to identify opportunities that allows for real growth in capacity and capability.

 - Sustained success in the long term;